AshleyPikachu/Super-Bit-Shader/README.md

 -----------------------------------------------------------------------------------------------------------------------
 **How to Setup**
-1. First install [Retroarch](https://www.retroarch.com/) and run the software.
-From the inside of Retroarch set the Video output to GL before using this Shader.
+1. First install [Retroarch](https://www.retroarch.com/) and run the software, set the Video output to GL before using this Shader.
 2. Download the content of this Github and place the folder inside the Retroarch Shaders directory.

 **Standard Windows Directory**: "C:\RetroArch-Win64\shaders"